 EFRAG notes that the project to revise the Practice Statement was started before the consultation and decision of the IFRS Foundation to create a sustainability board.
-We suggest that the future International Sustainability Standards Board considers how the sustainability reporting objectives interact with the objectives and contents of this guidance.
+We suggest that the ISSB considers how the sustainability reporting objectives interact with the objectives and contents of this guidance.
 Moreover, EFRAG suggests to the IASB to reconsider the finalisation of the management commentary project in the context of the work that the ISSB is about to start.
-The guidance on sustainability and connectivity of financial reporting and sustainability information in the ED could be enhanced if IASB and ISSB manage the project jointly.
+The role of the Practice Statement statement in fostering connectivity of financial reporting and sustainability information could be enhanced if the IASB and ISSB manage the project jointly.

 The revised Practice Statement can potentially be a useful reference document and a source of inspiration even for jurisdictions that have robust mandatory requirements for the management report.
-In this context EFRAG would like to emphasise that the Practice Statement on Management Commentary should allow enough flexibility as to the placement of information required by local jurisdictions.
+In this context, EFRAG would like to emphasise that the Practice Statement on Management Commentary should allow enough flexibility as to the placement of information required by local jurisdictions.

-- 109 We recognise that there are significant ongoing initiatives in developing requirements for sustainability reporting that could have implications for the management commentary.
-When the IASB issued the ED, the ISSB was not yet established and there was a lack of clarity on the relevance of the MCPS in the context of sustainability reporting information and its role in connectivity between financial and sustainability reporting information. - 110 For Europe, the report of the EFRAG European Lab Project Task Force on preparatory work for the elaboration of possible EU non-financial reporting standards (PTF-NFRS) highlights the importance of connectivity between financial and non-financial information.
-As noted in earlier comments, the revised Practice Statement can potentially be a useful reference document and a source of inspiration even for jurisdictions that have robust mandatory requirements for the management report. - 110 EFRAG suggests that the IASB reconsiders the finalisation of the MCPS project in the context of the work that the ISSB is about to start.
-EFRAG considers that the guidance on sustainability and connectivity of financial reporting and sustainability information in the ED could be enhanced if the project is managed jointly by the IASB and the ISSB. - 11112 In the EU, the proposal for a CSRD of April 2021, if implemented as proposed by the European Commission, will result in the Management Report being the location of sustainability reporting information, and this will be included from a double-materiality perspective.
-Hence, the Management Report will be the location for a broader perspective on the entity's developments and performance, including governance matters and sustainability matters (the latter with a double-materiality perspective).
+- 108 We recognise that there are significant ongoing initiatives in developing requirements for sustainability reporting that could have implications for the management commentary.
+When the IASB issued the ED, the ISSB was not yet established and there was a lack of clarity on the relevance of the Practice Statement in the context of sustainability reporting information and its role in operationalising connectivity between financial and sustainability reporting information. - 109 For Europe, the report of the EFRAG European Lab Project Task Force on preparatory work for the elaboration of possible EU non-financial reporting standards8 (PTF-NFRS) highlights the importance of connectivity between financial and non-financial information.
+As noted in earlier comments, the revised Practice Statement can potentially be a useful reference document and a source of inspiration even for jurisdictions that have robust mandatory requirements for the management report.

+- 110 EFRAG suggests that the IASB reconsiders the finalisation of the Practice Statement project in the context of the work that the ISSB is about to start.
+EFRAG considers that the role of the Practice Statement in fostering connectivity of financial reporting and sustainability information could be enhanced if the IASB and ISSB manage the project jointly. - 111 In the EU, the proposal for a CSRD of April 2021, if implemented as proposed by the European Commission, will result in the Management Report being the location of sustainability reporting information, and this will be included from a doublemateriality perspective.
+Hence, the Management Report will be the location for a broader perspective on the entity's developments and performance, including governance matters and sustainability matters (the latter with a double-materiality perspective). - 112 EFRAG considers that it is important that the Practice Statement on Management Commentary allows enough flexibility as to the placement of information to accommodate different jurisdictional requirements. - 113 EFRAG notes that the project to revise the Practice Statement was started before the consultation and decision of the IFRS Foundation to create a sustainability board.
+We suggest that the IASB and ISSB jointly consider how the sustainability reporting objectives interact with the objectives and contents of this guidance.